Constitution - Wexford Education Support Centre

 Constitution: Wexford Education Support Centre

-‘Education Support Centre’ means a place in which services are provided for schools , teachers, parents, boards and other relevant persons which support them in carrying out their functions in respect of the provision of education which is recognized for that purpose by the Minister in accordance with subsection (2) of the Education Act 1998.
-(Education Act 1998)
+‘Education Support Centre’ means a place in which services are provided for schools, teachers, parents, boards and other relevant persons which support them in carrying out their functions in respect of the provision of education which is recognized for that purpose by the Minister in accordance with subsection (2) of the Education Act 1998.

-This Constitution will at all times be in accord with the documents ‘Guidelines for the Administration of Education Centres and Financial and other procedures’ issued by the Department of Education and Science (DES).
-(Section 37, Education Act, 1998)
+This Constitution will at all times be in accordance with the documents ‘Guidelines for the Administration of Education Centres and Financial and other Procedures’ issued by the Department of Education and Science.

-3.9 To provide other services and supports as may be requested by the Minister and observe the terms of circulars issued by the DES
+- 9 To provide other services and supports as may be requested by the Minister and observe the terms of circulars issued by the DES.

-4.1 All teachers who are normally resident or teaching in the general area in which a Centre is located and who are registered with the Teaching Council.
+4.1 Membership is open to teachers who are normally resident or teaching in the general area in which a Centre is located and who are registered with the Teaching Council.

 b) Retired teachers